6 Best Electrolyte Drinks to Rejuvenate You

 Potential causes of an electrolyte imbalance include:

-While mild imbalances may not result in many symptoms, severe imbalances might result in various symptoms.
+While mild imbalances mostly do not affect the body, severe imbalances might result in various symptoms.
 A person’s symptoms will vary depending on the electrolyte and the consumed quantity.

 Signs of a severe electrolyte imbalance include: